we3lab/wwtp-energy-tariffs/README.md

 The data on flow rate, city, state, and county was obtained by merging the CWNS [Data Citation 1] with previously described procedure for determining if a facility has CHP.
 Description of utility service areas were used to determine the correct utility for each municipality Whenever possible static URLs were used, but that was not always feasible.
 In those cases, the tariffs may have been updated since 2021 and the online information may no longer match the dataset.

 ## Billing Data
-Each worksheet of WWTP_Billing.xls is given the name of the CWNS number corresponding to that facility.
+Each worksheet of WRRF_Billing.xls is given the name of the CWNS number corresponding to that facility.
 Each row of the tariff structure corresponds to a different rate, so if a municipality with a flat electricity rate would have only one row whereas a municipality with a complex rate structure would have many rows.
 Gas rates are included only for facilities which have co-generation, since without co-generation natural gas costs are negligible for a typical wastewater treatment facility.
 The energy tariff data has the following columns:
 -	utility: type of utility, i.e. “electric” or “gas”
 -	type: type of energy charge.
 Options are “customer”, “demand”, and “energy”
 -	period: name for the charge period.
 Only relevant for demand charges, since there can be multiple concurrent demand charges, i.e. a charge named “maximum” which is in effect 24 hours a day vs. a charge named “on-peak” which is only in effect during afternoon hours.